Creating Indoor Fountains

 Gourd Fountain

-• The simplistic design and minimal components of this fountain made it much easier to put together and much less fuss to work with.
+What worked?• The simplistic design and minimal components of this fountain made it much easier to put together and much less fuss to work with.

 • The glaze coloring (a green celadon) and the rounded form work well with the smooth river rocks.